bitquery/streaming-data-platform-docs/docs/examples/Arbitrum/Balance_Updates.md

 # Balances and Balance Update API

-In thise section we will see how to monitor real-time balance changes across the Arbitrum blockchain
+In thise section we will see how to monitor real-time balance changes across the Arbitrum blockchain.

+The balance update does not inherently include transaction fees.
+Therefore, to get the actual balance after all transactions and fees, you need to subtract the total transaction fees from the balance updates.

 <head>